 The Yi Fan Fund

 In December 2009 the Yi Fan Fund was established by the United Foundation for Children Health, a not-for-profit organization recognized as tax-exempt under Internal Revenue Code section 501(c)(3).
 100% of the donations gathered for the Yi Fan Fund will go directly toward providing health care for Yi Fan.
+Thanks to the archive team, including Bill Patterson and Margie Wills for gathering the information and migrating the content to the new cms.
+Also many thanks to the support received from the team at TheYeomen.com for help handling the many responses the site continues to generate.
+The system they created involved significant help desk customization due to the unique nature of this website.
+Although fund raising has ceased the site continues to provide a model for others attempting to help similarly afflicted children.
 This was its website created to bring awareness and raise money for Yi Fan.

 Yi Fan is 5 years old and she is dying